Version 0.0.9 -- Last Updated 2022/4/20

 [250msHelloWorld.gif]

-The fast 'flash' version of the language runs at 80ms, the fastest possible speed for
+The fast 'flash' version of the language runs at 83ms, close to the average speed for

 human cognition of experience.
 No rotations or overlay fades in this version, as that